Ayanda-D/rabbitmq-message-persister/README.md

 ## Configuration

-The Watchdog plugin is configured in the `rabbitmq.config` or `advanced.config` files for RabbitMQ versions `3.6.x` and/or `3.7.x` respectively, as follows:
+The plugin is configured in the `rabbitmq.config` or `advanced.config` files for RabbitMQ versions `3.6.x` and/or `3.7.x` respectively, as follows:

 ```
 [{rabbitmq_message_persister,